nicoversity/unity_polyextruder/README.md

 1. No holes-support for extrusion (3D prism) is implemented.
 Although the `Triangulation.cs` script supports holes in the 2D polygon mesh, the support for holes as part of the `PolyExtruder.cs` class *has not* been implemented in this version.

 ## Changelog

+### 2023-01-13

+* Modified calculateAreaAndCentroid() function to internally utilize double (instead of float) type for area and centroid calculations.
+* Added feature to conveniently indicate whether or not the bottom mesh component should be attached (only in Prism 3D, i.e., is3D = true).
+* Added feature to conveniently indicate whether or not MeshCollider components should be attached.

 ### 2023-01-06